GLEBUS REAL ESTATE |

 Two Steamboats that were favorites for the quests were the steamship the Evelyn and the other the Effingham.
 Both operated during the vacation months offering scenic tours of the lake.
 In the off season the steamboats would pull the log booms from the inlet to the outlet of the lake where the logs would continue to float down the Schroon River until they reached the sawmills in Warrensburg and Glens Falls, New York .
 The fox brothers were the first to float logs down the Schroon River.
 The Schroon River as well as others remained public highways until 1953 when the last log drive ended.
 A good ax man could fall 60 trees per day.
 As mentioned the log jam was a loggers nightmare.
 Many sacrificed their lives in the earlier Spring trying to break up the jams only to be found later in the summer downstream.
 One story after another in the logging Camps detailed the heroic deeds of the bravest loggers who tried to break up these jams.
 It was not the $3.50 per day that really mattered but rather it was their own will and determination to keep the logs flowing down the river to reach their final destination at the sawmills in Glens Falls, New York.

-During the 1880's from Saratoga the visitors to Adirondack Region would arrive by train to Riparius.
+First Hotel in the Town of Schroon -Lockwood Tavern-1800's During the 1880's from Saratoga the visitors to Adirondack Region would arrive by train to Riparius.
 They would then board the Stagecoach and travel to the southern end of the Schroon Lake to Pottersville and board the lake Steamer called the Evelyn under Captain Sam Russell ran from June thru October; the stage ran to Riverside the remaining part of the year.
 The Evelyn would proceed in a northerly direction up the lake and drop off guests at the Grove Point House and later at the Leland House.
 The stage runs were made to Lock Muller, Ticonderoga and the Schroon River.
 About 500 people lived in the village of Scaroon at the turn of the century.
+The Grove Point House was built by Royal Mead of Chestertown in 1880.
+They worked all winter.
+Mr. Mead built it for Mr. Henlow.
+He ran it for five years.
+When Mrs. Henlow died he sold it to MacKenzie, it was run successfully for years until MacKenzie fell ill and it became vacant and later burned to the ground.

 The Effingham steamboat was built for Sam Russell and Cheney in 1879 by Waters of Whitehall.
 It was larger than the Evelyn which was built afterwards.
 It operated by steam generated from 4 foot wood they burned.
 The steamboat made three trips daily up and down the late.
 When James Cheney ( Mary Locke's husband) Russell purchased his shares.
 Mr. Emerson bought the Evelyn and named it after his former sweetheart .
 Both of these steamboats did a great business rafting down logs from the Schroon River to the outlet of the lake.
 Freem Saunders was captain of the Evelyn and George Burnwell , engineer.
 There was another steamer known as the Topsy named for Mrs. Emerson ( her nickname).
 The first boat on the lake was the Libby, it belonged to Mr. Charles K. Benedict.
 Williamettia was another fine pleasure boat owned by the Pickhardts.
 Mr. Bush had a steamer , the Ellen which ran from Millbrook .
 Millbrook became known as Adirondack.